READING IS A WRITER’S WEIGHT ROOM

 LOUISE ERDRICH’S LOVE MEDICINE SERIES

 I'm a sucker for braided narratives, characters that read like real people (flawed/three-dimensional/human), and gorgeous sentence-level writing.
 Erdrich checks all of the boxes.
 In the Love Medicine series, Erdrich accomplishes braiding a narrative across generations of characters and through multiple books.
-Reading the Love Medicine books moved me to ask my publisher to revert the rights of my first novel, The Concrete, and has ultimately set me on the course of reimagining the world and the characters in it, and evolving my first novel into a multi-generational epic I’m calling Ashes.
+Reading the Love Medicine books moved me to ask my publisher to revert the rights of my first novel, The Concrete, and has ultimately set me on the course of reimagining the world and the characters in it, and evolving my first novel into a multi-generational epic I’m calling Dancing Skeletons.

 I was in love with the whole world and all that lived in its rainy arms.